Xilinx/Vitis-Tutorials/Machine_Learning_Tutorial/Section_1-Workflows/README.md

 | Development Flow | Application Developers | Explore the possibilities with Vitis acceleration on Xilinx platforms.
 No need to install PetaLinux. |
 | Customization Flow | Hardware engineers and BSP engineers | Advanced customization for more input and output interfaces, embedded Linux kernel and root file system configurations, etc. |

 In big teams, engineers are focused in one area.
 In small teams or for independent developers, one person may act as multiple personas.
-This tutorial considered the above two situations.
+This tutorial will give the introduction from higher level to lower level: starting from evaluation flow to introduce what one can do in Machine Learning with least Xilinx specific knowledge, to more customization of Xilinx technology for more performance optimization and flexibility.
 Please refer to each chapter introduction whether you're the target reader of this chapter.

+**TODO**: add an image, place different persona image on the above image

+- Data Scientist on top row
+- Application developers on second row
+- Hardware Engineers and BSP engineers on last row